hlian/hao.codes/_posts/2015-11-30-haskell-treasure-map.md

 The default prelude is super annoying because you keep importing tiny minimodules like `Data.Monoid` and `Data.Maybe` to get their helpers.
 [The base-prelude package](https://hackage.haskell.org/package/base-prelude/docs/src/BasePrelude.html) does all this for you, but you have to turn off implicit preludes (`-XNoImplicitPrelude`).

+## Pointfree

+[blunt](http://blunt.herokuapp.com) is a little web app that gives you the pointfree version of any function.
+Be prepared to encounter headache-inducing oddities like `(.) . (.)` or the `Applicative` instance for `(->) r`.

+## Searching by types

+If [Hoogle](https://www.haskell.org/hoogle/) can't find it, try [Hayoo](https://www.haskell.org/hoogle/?q=hPutStrLn).

-## Function length
+## Short functions

-Haskell will allow you to express your data pipeline in the most elegant way possible.
 A good thing to watch out for is functions in Haskell that last for longer than five lines.
 These might take the form of long `do` blocks, or a mess of `let ... in ... `s and `where`s.
 These often signal that the function is doing too much.
+Whereas in other languages we might resign ourselves to the mess, in Haskell we can do better.

-I find writing a clean function `f` usually involves asking myself:
+I find writing a clean function `f` involves asking myself:

 * Is `f` is the composition of some series of functions? `f = foo . bar . baz` is one kind of function composition.
 But so is `f = foo >>= bar >>= baz` (and its categorical cousin `f = foo >=> bar >=> baz`).